Timor Telecom: History

 In March 2010, the East Timorese government approved a new telecommunications policy, under which telecommunications would be liberalised.
 TT's monopoly was to be ended in response to overwhelming public opinion in favour of liberalisation, and in line with developments in the European Union and other countries in the Pacific such as South Korea.
 In 2012, the government and the company signed an agreement for the early end of the monopoly.

 On 2 October 2013, Portugal Telecom and Oi, S.A., a Brazilian telecommunications company, announced that they would combine operations to form a new Brazil-based business.
 In 2015, the merged company's assets in Portugal were sold to Altice to reduce debt; the merged company retained its interests in TT.
 In June 2016, Oi filed for a USD19 billion (BRL65 billion) bankruptcy protection, the largest on record for Brazil.
 In December 2016, Oi sought approval from a Rio de Janeiro district court to sell its stake in TT to Investec, and in March 2017 the court gave its approval, subject to an assessment that the amount Investec had offered was appropriate.
 However, the deal was not completed.

 Meanwhile, TT, now operating under the new liberalised telecommunications policy, expanded its range of services and steeply reduced its prices.
 In 2013, it introduced three new customer plans, completed the renovation of all of its existing stores, and opened a new call centre at Timor Plaza.
 Since then, the company has introduced new technologies, including an improved internet concept and a high speed internet mobile service.

 Timor Telecom began deploying its 4G LTE network in September 2017, utilising the 1800 MHz (Band 3) frequency.
 This high-speed service was made available in all 13 districts of Timor-Leste, achieving territorial coverage of 70% by the end of the rollout.

 Services and coverage

 TT offers landline and mobile voice and internet services, under a variety of plans.
-As of 2015, the company covered about 94% of East Timor's population with mobile network and internet services, and had about 632,500 customers for those services.
+As of 2015, the company covered about 94% of Timor-Leste's population with mobile network and internet services, and had about 632,500 customers for those services.